How to Make Lifestyle Changes

-Before starting however, there is another component of making a lasting lifestyle change which is equally important to examine.
-In my opinion, being able succeed requires an individual to make sure they enter into the process with the right attitude or mind set.
-For some, this outlook seems to be automatic, for others it is something they need to adopt consciously.
+Before starting, however, there is another component of making a lasting lifestyle change which is equally important to examine.
+In my opinion, being able to succeed requires an individual to make sure they enter into the process with the right attitude or mindset.
+For some, this outlook seems to be automatic, for others, it is something they need to consciously adopt.
 Failure to carry the right mental attitudes into the process can hold an individual back despite their best efforts.

 I will discuss some of these below, trying to illustrate with examples of small changes I have made over the years.